Diagram spaces, diagram spectra, and spectra of units: The equivalence of -spaces and -spaces

 \section{The equivalence of $\bbI$-spaces and $\cI$-spaces}

-The comparison result hinges on the Quillen equivalence of the stable model structure on $\bbI$-spaces and the stable model structure on $\cI$-spaces.
-We now turn to proving this equivalence.
-We first record a standard consequence of B\"oksted's Lemma (\ref{bokstedt_lemma}), known as the ``telescope lemma'':
+We will now prove that the prolongation and forgetful functors comprise a Quillen equivalence between $\bbI$-spaces and $\cI$-spaces.
+We first record a standard consequence of B\"oksted's Lemma (\ref{bokstedt_lemma}), known as the ``telescope lemma''.

-\begin{lemma} Suppose that $X$ is an $\bbI$-space such that $X_n$ is $\lambda_n$-connected, where $\{\lambda_n\}$ is an unbounded nondecreasing sequence of integers.
-Then the inclusion of categories $\bbJ \arr \bbI$ induces an equivalence of homotopy colimits:
+\begin{lemma} Suppose that $X$ is an $\bbI$-space such that $X(\bn)$ is $\lambda_n$-connected, where $\{\lambda_n\}$ is an unbounded nondecreasing sequence of integers.
+Then the inclusion of categories $\bbJ \arr \bbI$ induces a weak homotopy equivalence of homotopy colimits:

 \end{lemma}